microsoft/coyote/README.md

 }
 ```

-Next, you run the `coyote rewrite` CLI (typically as a post-build task) to automatically rewrite the
+Next, you run the `coyote rewrite` command from the CLI (typically as a post-build task) to
-IL of your test and production binaries.
-This allows Coyote to inject hooks that take control of the
+automatically rewrite the IL of your test and production binaries.
+This allows Coyote to inject
-concurrent execution during testing.
+hooks that take control of the concurrent execution during testing.

-You then run the concurrent unit test from your favorite unit testing framework (such as
+You can then run the concurrent unit test from your favorite unit testing framework (such as
-[xUnit](https://xunit.net/) above).
+[xUnit](https://xunit.net/)).
 Coyote will take over and repeatedly execute the test from
 beginning to the end for N iterations (in the above example N was configured to `10`).
 Under the
 hood, Coyote uses intelligent search strategies to explore all kinds of execution paths that might
 hide a bug in each iteration.